 Combined with the Home Office’s power, in other circumstances, to ignore a tribunal’s grant of bail, the jaded practitioner might be forgiven for wondering how much more pummelling the concept of “bail” can take.

-One small mercy is that the requirement to impose electronic monitoring conditions is one of the provisions not being brought into force in January, although that may be only a temporary respite.
+One small mercy is that the requirement to impose electronic monitoring conditions is one of the provisions that have not yet been commenced, although that may be only a temporary respite.

 The immigration bail provisions in the 2016 Act are covered in more detail in our recently updated training course on that legislation (see in particular Module 4, Unit 3).
 This short post is no substitute for a proper look at the pernicious effects of the overhaul; please do take a look.